Is your wardrobe ready for the new season? How to create your ideal wardrobe for Spring

 The live class takes place on Friday 11th March from 12pm until 1.30pm and costs £49.
 However, subscribers to her style blog can access it for the special price of £39.
 Click here for details and to sign up.

-If you would like further information on Sally and her services please drop her a line.
+Sally Smy is a London-based personal stylist.
+If you would like further information on her services please drop her a line.
 Stay in touch with Sally on Instagram, Facebook @queenbeestyling.